nahojkap/jahspotify/README.md

 cd jahspotify
 mvn clean install

-------- Building on Windows -------
+### Building on Windows

-## Before compiling
+#### Before compiling

-- Download MinGW and put the bin folder in your PATH.
+1. Download MinGW and put the bin folder in your PATH.
-- Download the OpenAL SDK from and copy the include folder to the MinGW include folder and rename it to AL
+2. Download the OpenAL SDK from and copy the include folder to the MinGW include folder and rename it to AL
-- The native pom.xml has a reference to a local LibSpotify folder.
+3. The native pom.xml has a reference to a local LibSpotify folder.
 Change this to your own Spotify folder.
 You'll get an error that the api.h file can't be found if you don't.
-- Also add the reference to your OpenAL installation folder
+4. Add a reference to your OpenAL installation folder

 You can find the OpenAL SDK at: